-Reconstruction of Coronary Arteries from a Single Rotational X-Ray Projection Sequence
+Reconstruction of Coronary Arteries From a Single Rotational X-Ray Projection Sequence

-Christophe Blondel, Grégoire Malandain, Régis Vaillant and Nicholas Ayache
+Christophe Blondel, Grégoire Malandain, Régis Vaillant, and Nicholas Ayache

 Abstract-Cardiovascular diseases remain the primary cause of death in developed countries.
 In most cases, exploration of possibly underlying coronary artery pathologies is performed using X-ray coronary angiography.
-Current clinical routine in coronary angiography is directly conducted in 2-D projection images from several static viewing angles.
+Current clinical routine in coronary angiography is directly conducted in two-dimensional projection images from several static viewing angles.
 However, for diagnosis and treatment purposes, coronary artery reconstruction is highly suitable.
-The purpose of this study is to provide physicians with a 3-D model of coronary arteries, e.g. for absolute threedimensional measures for lesion assessment, instead of direct projective measures deduced from the images, which are highly dependent on the viewing angle.
-In this article, we propose a novel method to reconstruct coronary arteries from one single rotational X-ray projection sequence.
+The purpose of this study is to provide physicians with a three-dimensional (3-D) model of coronary arteries, e.g., for absolute 3-D measures for lesion assessment, instead of direct projective measures deduced from the images, which are highly dependent on the viewing angle.
+In this paper, we propose a novel method to reconstruct coronary arteries from one single rotational X-ray projection sequence.
 As a side result, we also obtain an estimation of the coronary artery motion.
-Our method consists of 3 main consecutive steps: (1) 3-D reconstruction of coronary artery centerlines, including respiratory motion compensation, (2) coronary artery 4-D motion computation, and (3) 3-D tomographic reconstruction of coronary arteries, involving compensation for respiratory and cardiac motions.
+Our method consists of three main consecutive steps: 1) 3-D reconstruction of coronary artery centerlines, including respiratory motion compensation; 2) coronary artery four-dimensional motion computation; 3) 3-D tomographic reconstruction of coronary arteries, involving compensation for respiratory and cardiac motions.
 We present some experiments on clinical datasets, and the feasibility of a true 3-D Quantitative Coronary Analysis is demonstrated.

-Index Terms-Angiocardiography, Coronarography, Image Motion Analysis, Image Reconstruction, Tomography
+Index Terms-Angiocardiography, coronarography, image motion analysis, image reconstruction, tomography.